Victoria Carter: Later career

-In May 2018, after many years on the committee, Victoria Carter was elected as the first female President of the Northern Club.

-Carter has served on over 25 boards including Kidicorp, now Best Start, New Zealand's largest childcare provider, Turner's Auctions, NZ Thoroughbred Racing, Auckland Racing Club and JUCY Group.
+Carter has served on over 25 boards including Kidicorp - now Best Start, Turner's Auctions, NZ Thoroughbred Racing, Auckland Racing Club and Jucy Rentals.
 She has been a Council appointee to the Auckland Regional Amenities Funding Board since 2017 and is presently Chairperson.
+In May 2018 Carter was elected as the first female President of the Northern Club.

 When Deputy Chair of NZTR, Carter was appointed to the Asian Racing Federation and the IFHA.
 She has spoken at several Asian Racing conferences and IFHA meets.
 In Korea she gave a keynote speech on 'why racing needs more women,' presenting research on how diversity results in more collaboration, innovation and transformation.

 In Paris 2019, she spoke on consumer and political perceptions of horse racing and its impact.
-In Cape Town at the 38th Asian Racing Conference in 2020 Victoria Carter spoke about the mental health of jockeys, the demands on them, the loneliness and the part regulators could play.
+In Cape Town, at the 38th Asian Racing Conference in 2020, Victoria Carter spoke about the mental health of jockeys and the part regulators could play.
 She then led a panel with leading jockeys Michelle Payne, Anthony Delpech and psychologist Kirsten van Heerden.
-Anthony Delpech opened up about how hard it is.

 In September 2019 Minister of Transport Phil Twyford appointed her to the Board of Waka Kotahi, NZ Transport Agency.
 She chaired the People & Culture committee.

-Carter is also an Independent director of Ngati Awa Group Holdings, the commercial arm of Ngati Awa runanga in the Bay of Plenty.

-In 2020 Carter began what became a very long crusade and court case to ‘save Laura Fergusson a much loved gym, pool, home and facility in Auckland for the physically disabled.’

-Unfortunately the land was sold and residents were moved out.
+Carter is also an Independent Director of Ngati Awa Group Holdings, the commercial arm of Ngati Awa Runanga in the Bay of Plenty.
+In 2020, Carter advocated to "save Laura Fergusson, a much loved gym, pool, home and facility in Auckland for the physically disabled."
+Ultimately, the land was sold and residents were moved out.

-In 2023 Carter succeeded in getting change and became Chair of Laura Fergusson Trust. and she got a gym programme and rehabilitation home for the physically disabled off the ground.
+In 2023 Carter became Chair of Laura Fergusson Trust.

 In 2023 she began a regular column in Businessdesk called Failfile.
-Failfile interviews well-known and interesting people and explores their disappointments, embarrassment and knowledge.

 Honours and awards

-In 2013 Carter was named in the inaugural Global Forty Over 40 list acknowledging women who are disrupting and reinventing, and was the only Australasian selected.
+In 2013 Carter was named in the inaugural Global Forty Over 40 list.
+She was the only Australasian selected.

 She was a finalist in the arts category of the Women of Influence awards in 2013 and 2014 for her work with the Auckland Arts Festival.

 In the 2016 New Year Honours, Carter was appointed an Officer of the New Zealand Order of Merit for service to arts, business, and the community.

-In 2024 Baradene College awarded Victoria Carter the ‘Cor Unum Alumnae Meritae award which pays tribute to a Sacre Coeur alumna who has embraced the philosophy of the Sacred Heart in her everyday life.
+In 2024 Baradene College awarded Victoria Carter the ‘Cor Unum Alumnae Meritae' award which pays tribute to Sacre Coeur alumna who have embraced the philosophy of the Sacred Heart in their everyday life.